upperlinecode/flask-and-MongoDB/readme.md

 > It's also worth noting that the second module we installed, `dnspython`, is necessary to account for the `+srv` in the 'MONGO_URI'.

-The final part of setting up the connection between our app and our MongoDB is to create a new variable called `mongo` that will use PyMongo to connect our app to the database using the aforementioned configuration variables:
+The final part of setting up the connection between our app and our MongoDB is to create a new variable in `routes.py` called `mongo` that will use PyMongo to connect our app to the database using the aforementioned configuration variables:

 ```python
 mongo = PyMongo(app)